UniqueSecure/MePOS-Print-button-WIFI-USB/README.md

 ### Prerequisites

 * Go to [Mepos.io](http://mepos.io/developers) and register as developer.
-There you will find the last SDK file for your project.
+There you will find the lastest SDK file for your project.

 ### Installing

 There are 2 ways to install the SDK into your projec:

-1.- Gradle interation
+1.- Gradle integration

 You can integrate the MePOS connect library using gradle, adding the following configuration to your build.gradle file: